Skip to content

 For hurricane rapid intensification (RI), Bhatia et al. (2019) and Bhatia et al. (2022) find that the observed increases in the probability of RI since 1982 are highly unusual compared to one climate model’s (GFDL HiFLOR) simulation of internal multidecadal climate variability, both in the Atlantic basin and globally.
 This change is assessed to be detectable (i.e., not explainable by natural variability alone) with medium confidence by IPCC AR6.
 The increase in RI is consistent in sign with that model’s expected long-term response to anthropogenic forcing, though aerosol forcing decreases as well as greenhouse gas increases may have contributed to the positive trends since 1982 in the Atlantic.
 Limitations of the study include the relatively short reliable basin-wide record and dependence on a single model.
 Their model-based assessment of the potential role of natural variability in the observed trends is suggestive of a climate change detection in the Atlantic, globally, and especially in the NW Pacific basin, but is not definitive.
 The results depend on the HiFLOR model’s ability to simulate naturally occurring Atlantic Multidecadal Variability and internal variability in other basins.
 In addition, the role of anthropogenic forcing was explored using the HiFLOR simulations in only a very preliminary way.
 As a consequence, the relative contributions of internal variability, greenhouse gas increases, and aerosol and dust changes to the observed rapid intensification changes have not yet been quantified with confidence.
 Balaguru et al. (2022) report an increasing trend in hurricane intensification rates near the U.S. East Coast since 1979 and that external forcing in climate models produces similar, though much weaker, changes to hurricane environment metrics than those observed, which suggests a possible anthropogenic contribution.
 Garner (2023) reports an increase in Atlantic rapid intensification rates since 1971.
 As Bhatia et al. and Balaguru et al. note, more climate models should be tested and further research pursued on the sources of Atlantic multidecadal variability in order to better differentiate between contributions from increasing greenhouse gases, aerosol changes, and natural multidecadal variability to recent trends since 1980.
 This is particularly the case given the pronounced multidecadal variability in the basin on timescales of ~60 years (e.g., Fig. 3), which can confound greenhouse gas-induced trend detection.
 Further, (Yan et al. 2018) suggest that climate models (for CMIP3 and CMIP5) tend to simulate too little natural variability of the Atlantic Ocean meridional overturning circulation–which is a source of Atlantic multidecadal variability.
 The mechanisms of observed Atlantic multidecadal variability and its simulation in climate models continues to be an active research topic, as discussed below in Section 2.E.

-According to IPCC AR6, there is high confidence that anthropogenic climate change has increased extreme tropical cyclone rainfall, based on available event attribution studies and physical understanding.
-However, they note the lack of clear detection of past trends at the global scale in this metric due to data limitations.
+According to the IPCC AR6 Summary for Policymakers, there is high confidence that anthropogenic climate change has increased extreme tropical cyclone rainfall, based on available event attribution studies and physical understanding.
+However, they note that clear detection of past trends at the global scale in this metric is inhibited due to data limitations.
+IPCC AR6, in Chapter 11 of the above report, concludes that there is medium confidence, based on event attribution studies, that anthropogenic climate change has contributed to extreme rainfall in strong tropical cyclones.
 Physically, a warmer atmosphere holds more water vapor that can enhance moisture convergence and is expected to increase rainfall rates in storm systems such as hurricanes.
 Three studies (Guzman and Jiang 2021, Tu et al. 2021, and Ma et al. 2023) have identified increasing trends in observed global tropical cyclone rain rates using satellite-based records, but over a relatively short period so far of about two decades.
 Ma et al. report that the increase in background environmental precipitation rate more than accounts for the increase so that there has actually been a slight decrease in tropical cyclone-related rain rates, relative to the background precipitation level, which they conclude is due to strengthening cold wakes near tropical cyclones in recent decades.
 Keellings and Ayala’s (2019) statistical analysis of rainfall from 129 storms (1956-2016) over Puerto Rico found that nine of 17 stations in a small region of Puerto Rico show a significant influence of long-term climate change, increasing the risk of extreme rainfall like that of Hurricane Maria (2017).
 They did not come to a definitive conclusion on the relation of Hurricane Maria’s precipitation to climate variability and change due to “data limitations and the inherent stochastic nature of rainfall in Puerto Rico.”
 However, they concluded that in some areas of Puerto Rico the probability of a rain event of Maria’s magnitude had likely increased by a factor larger than one, with a best estimate of a nearly a factor five.
 Concerning event attribution studies of hurricane rainfall, two studies (van Oldenborgh et al. 2017; Risser and Wehner 2017) have concluded that Hurricane Harvey’s (2017) extreme rainfall totals, though primarily due to the storm’s slow movement over eastern Texas, were likely also enhanced by anthropogenic warming.
 The statistical analyses of observations and models in these Hurricane Harvey studies focused on extreme precipitation in general, to which hurricanes contributed, but were not analyses of extreme rainfall only from hurricanes.
 An idealized simulation of the 2020 Atlantic hurricane season by Reed et al. (2022) used modified sea surface temperatures, greenhouse gases, and large-scale atmospheric temperature and moisture to approximate pre-industrial conditions.
 They estimated that human-caused global warming had increased hurricane extreme hourly rainfall rates by 11% and extreme 3-day accumulated rainfall amounts by 8%.
 These are attributable changes based on a model only, and without formal detection of such changes in observations.

 Higher moisture content due to global warming may be contributing to a slower decay of storms over land for Atlantic hurricanes according to Li and Chakraborty (2020), who explored both models and observations.
 In contrast to the dramatically slower decay of storms reported by Li and Chakraborty over 1967–2018, Zhu and Collins (2021) find a relatively modest century-scale decline (1901-2019) in the time required for hurricanes to decay over U.S. land (i.e., faster decay), but with slower decay since 1980.
 They also found no century-scale trend in decay distance and that the timeseries of decay times seemed to be strongly correlated to the Atlantic Multidecadal Oscillation (AMO) or Atlantic Multidecadal Variability (AMV).